-As of May 2011, almost 1,000 cases of possible NuvaRing-related blood clots have been reported to the U.S. Food and Drug Authority.
+As of May 2011, almost a thousand possible NuvaRing blood clot cases have been reported to the U.S. Food and Drug Authority.

 Health experts say all hormone-based birth control drugs increase the risk of clotting, and this is further complicated by smoking, obesity or family history.

 The first generation of pills manufactured in the 1960s contained enough estrogen to raise the risk of clots more than ninefold.